(Some) Puerto Ricans vote for US statehood

 Ballot language

-Options on the weekend referendum included remaining a commonwealth, becoming a state, entering "free association" or becoming an independent nation.
-Free association is an official affiliation with the United States where Puerto Rico would still receive military assistance and funding.
+Options on the weekend referendum included remaining a commonwealth, becoming a state or entering free association/independence.
+Free association is an official affiliation with the United States.
+Typically it would include Puerto Rico still receiving military assistance and funding but the ballot says the terms would be agreed upon by the two countries as sovereign nations.

 But the ballot's previous language prompted calls by opposition parties to boycott what they saw as a rigged vote.

-In April, the Department of Justice wrote to Roselló saying the referendum ballot at the time incorrectly omitted Puerto Rico's current commonwealth status as a ballot option, offering only statehood or free association/independence.
+Sunday's ballot was a revised version after the Department of Justice wrote to Roselló in April saying the referendum ballot at the time incorrectly omitted Puerto Rico's current commonwealth status as a ballot option, offering only statehood or free association/independence.
 The letter was published in the local newspaper El Vocero.

+The previous ballot incorrectly claimed statehood was "the only option" for Puerto Ricans to secure their American citizenship.
+The DOJ in its letter pointed out that Puerto Ricans are US citizenship by birth, asking that the "potentially misleading" statement be removed.

 The ballot was later changed to include "current territorial status" as an option, but the call for a boycott remained.